Data Protection Policy

 The data will also be deleted if you assert your right of deletion or withdraw your consent, provided that consent was given for the data processing.
 The foregoing applies only if there are no mandatory legal provisions that also justify data processing in the future.
 In such cases, the statutory deletion deadlines / retention periods apply.

-Where additional personal data is stored in log files during the transmission of the contact form, it will be deleted/anonymised after half a year.
+With regard to the duration of storage of the other personal data collected during the registration process, reference can be made to the storage period in connection with the provision of the website and the creation of log files.
 Further storage in a non-anonymous form, reduced to relevant data, only occurs for the fulfilment of investigation-related requests.
 In addition, further storage is possible, although in this case the IP addresses of the users are deleted or altered/anonymised so that they can no longer be assigned to the accessing client under any circumstances.

 5. Objection/revocation and deletion options